bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 formatted in the locale's language.

 You can hide this header via the `hide-header` prop.
-Note this only visually hides the selected date, while keeping it available to screen reader users as an aria live region.
+Note this only visually hides the selected date, while keeping it available to screen reader users as an `aria-live` region.

 ### Border and padding